 The goniometer is located upstream of the tagger magnet and is used to hold the diamond or other radiators which produce the photon beam.
-The goniometer will be controlled by Hall D using its own control system provided by Hall D. The goniometer is an ultra-high vacuum device which poses no contamination hazard to the accelerator.
-Accelerator Operations must insure that the electron beam strikes the diamond crystal inside the goniometer which is precisely positioned along the nominal beam line.
+Hall D using its own control system will control the goniometer.
+The goniometer is an ultra-high vacuum device, which poses no contamination hazard to the accelerator.
+Accelerator Operations must ensure that the electron beam strikes the diamond crystal inside the goniometer, which is precisely positioned along the nominal beam line.
 The tuning of the beam on the goniometer radiator will be discussed in the startup plan and a standard operating procedure will be developed for the radiator alignment procedure.
 The alignment procedure for the crystals consists of rotating the radiator independently about different axes, while monitoring the energy spectrum of the bremsstrahlung photons.
 From this data set the exact orientation of the crystal planes can be measured and the optimum orientation of the crystal determined.
 Hall D will provide the information concerning the crystal position to accelerator operations via EPICS.